bargach-ahmed/KNN-from-Scratch-Curse-of-Dimensionality-Analysis/README.md

-# KNN-from-Scratch-Curse-of-Dimensionality-Analysis
+# KNN from Scratch Curse of Dimensionality Analysis
 A modular Python implementation of the K-Nearest Neighbors (KNN) algorithm built from scratch.
 Features include interactive class prediction, 2D cluster visualization, decision boundary mapping, and an analysis of the Curse of Dimensionality.

-# KNN from Scratch & Curse of Dimensionality Analysis

 ##  Overview
 This project provides a modular, from-scratch implementation of the **K-Nearest Neighbors (KNN)** machine learning algorithm using Python.
 It separates the mathematical logic from the application layer, allowing for interactive predictions and detailed visualizations.